Ertugliflozin / Metformin Dosage

 eGFR 30 to less than 45 mL/min/1.73 m2): Not recommended

 IODINATED CONTRAST PROCEDURES:

--For patients with eGFR between 30 and 60 mL/min/1.73 m2: Stop this drug at the time of, or before an iodinated contrast imaging procedure; re-evaluate eGFR 48 hours after procedure; restart therapy only if renal function is stable.
+- For patients with eGFR less than 60 mL/min/1.73 m2: Stop this drug at the time of, or before an iodinated contrast imaging procedure; re-evaluate eGFR 48 hours after procedure; restart therapy only if renal function is stable.

 Liver Dose Adjustments

 Elderly: Assess renal function more frequently in this population as the risk of metformin-associated lactic acidosis increases with patient age